New: Enveu Flow is now generally available — automate media operations alongside Experience Cloud. Learn more

 Once payment is confirmed, the platform grants a time-limited entitlement token.
 The player checks this token before allowing playback.
 When the access window expires, the entitlement is revoked and the content is no longer accessible without a new purchase.

-Launch PPV on your OTT platform
+Run PPV events on your platform